atschlac/ari-schlacht/document_storage_bank/README.md

 ## Memory Management, Part 1: Tracking Document Usage via a Heap

-- Use a min heap to track document usage based on last access time.
+- Use a min heap to track document usage based on the last access time.
 - Only a fixed number of documents can be stored in memory.
-- When the limit is reached, the least recently used document is evicted.
+- The least recently used document is evicted when the limit is reached.
 - Documents extend the `Comparable` interface based on last use time.
 - The min heap implementation is done in the `MinHeapImpl` class.